 Perth Cultural Centre, 51 James Street, Northbridge

 If you’re craving a bit of the outdoors, a day trip out for some fruit picking is a delightful way to spend an afternoon.
 There are plenty of orchards and farms just outside of the city, with fruits for every season.
 Kien’s Strawberry Farm is open from September to December for your strawberry picking needs.
-S&R Orchard has seasonal festivals throughout the year – including a September Blossom Festival that showcases the orchard in full bloom, while the Fruit Corner in Pickering Brook has a next-level rotation of seasons that includes apples, plums, tomatoes, capsicum, paprika, jalapeños, pumpkins and heaps more.
+S&R Orchard has seasonal festivals throughout the year – including a September Blossom Festival that showcases the orchard in full bloom, while the Fruit Corner in Pickering Brook has a next-level rotation of seasons that includes apples, plums, tomatoes, capsicum, paprika, pumpkins and even jalapeños to really spice things up.
 We reckon that’s a good opportunity to put those cooking lessons to the test…

 Get those endorphins pumping with a bit of physical activity on your date… the G rated kind.
 See how your date problem solves with some rock climbing – Australia’s biggest venue, Rockface has over 26 rope climbs plus a bouldering wall for you to challenge yourself with, no matter your ability level.
 Canning Vale’s Iris Boulders is open til 10 every weeknight with a barista and bar on-site to make it date-level fun.